dragonhunt02/dokku-cockroach/README.md

 ### Disabling `docker image pull` calls

-If you wish to disable the `docker image pull` calls that the plugin triggers, you may set the `POSTGRES_DISABLE_PULL` environment variable to `true`.
+If you wish to disable the `docker image pull` calls that the plugin triggers, you may set the `COCKROACH_DISABLE_PULL` environment variable to `true`.
 Once disabled, you will need to pull the service image you wish to deploy as shown in the `stderr` output.

 Please ensure the proper images are in place when `docker image pull` is disabled.